sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 +---------+             +---------+
 ```

-The way the network at the launch site is setup, it's possible that
+The way the network at the launch site is set up, it's possible that
 people outside our team can plug into the network and send packets to the
 rocket - this isn't a problem we expect to encounter, but it's one we have to be
 ready for anyway.